We have foster carers who are single, married or living together, so yes you can foster with us if you are single

 Take on the advice of the supervising social worker on what type of fostering they think would suit your family the best.
 If you get the opportunity, then speak to other foster carers who have a similar family dynamic to you.

-If you live in Wales, visit the Foster Wales website where you can find all the information and contact your local authority service.
+If you live elsewhere in Wales, visit the Foster Wales website, where you can find all the necessary information about fostering and contact details for your local authority fostering service.